Porges/ways-to-play/11ty/src/articles/cards/japan/hanafuda/art/index.md

 start in ‘January’, at the time the deck was created Japan’s calendar was based upon the lunisolar Chinese calendar, which started in what is now February.
-This explains why ‘March’ is the month of the cherry blossom when — according to the current calendar — it should be April,<Footnote>In Kyoto from the 11th to 13th centuries, the average peak of the cherry blossom season was April 17th.[@FourSeasons p.
-484} pageType="l." /></Footnote> and why ‘August’ shows the full moon when the full moon festival (<span lang="ja">月見</span> {% pronounce pronouncer="skent" word="tsukimi" lang="ja-Latn" file="pronunciation_ja_月見.mp3" %} actually falls in September–October.
+This explains why ‘March’ is the month of the cherry blossom when — according to the current calendar — it should be April,{%fn%}In Kyoto from the 11th to 13th centuries, the average peak of the cherry blossom season was April 17th.[@FourSeasons loc.
+484]{%endfn%} and why ‘August’ shows the full moon when the full moon festival (<span lang="ja">月見</span> {% pronounce pronouncer="skent" word="tsukimi" lang="ja-Latn" file="pronunciation_ja_月見.mp3" %} actually falls in September–October.